-A couple of days ago, whilst out looking for dragonflies, we came upon a clump of bistort growing wild alongside a stream, not far from home.
-I stood and looked closely at the flowers to see what insect activity was there and it wasn’t long before I spotted a number of fly carcasses beneath some flower heads.
+Whilst out looking for dragonflies, we came upon a clump of bistort growing wild alongside a stream, not far from home.
+I stood and looked closely at the flowers to see what insect activity was there and it wasn’t long before I spotted a number of fly carcasses beneath some of the flower heads.
 This indicated some predator behaviour, but there was no sign of spider webs.
-However, it wasn’t long before I was able to spot my first robber fly, hanging on a grass stem nearby.
+However, it wasn’t long before I was able to spot my first predatory fly, hanging on a grass stem nearby.
 I originally identified the flies as robber flies but have recently been corrected and hopefully the species is now correctly identified by a member of the UK diptera group as Empis tessella, a dagger fly.

-I only saw one robber fly that evening but returned the next day, about the same time, to see if I could find any more.
-This time I found a small number of them feeding on the bistort rather than waiting for prey and they were much more skittish – add to that poorer light and a fairly strong breeze and the photography was much more difficult, but I managed a few shots that were reasonably sharp.
+I only saw one dagger fly that evening but returned the next day, about the same time, to see if I could find any more.
+This time I found a small number of them feeding on the bistort and they were much more skittish – with poorer light, and a fairly strong breeze, the photography was much more difficult, but I managed a few shots that were reasonably sharp.
 Here is a selection.
-I think the chunky pointy ones are females and the long thin fluffy ones are males.
+The chunky pointy ones are females and the long thin bristly ones are males.
 The first image is a fly carcass below the flower.

 Canon 70D with Sigma 180mm f3.5 EX DG HSM Macro lens supported on a monopod and the camera’s inbuilt pop-up flash balanced at -1 stop.
 I bought the macro lens second hand last year to add to my Canon 100mm IS Macro (an older version, the Sigma f/3.5 was replaced in 2010 by the f/2.8 model).
 It does not have image stabilisation, so I find it quite difficult to hand hold (unlike my 100mm IS macro which I can hand hold under most circumstances) but it is pin sharp when used with care.
 The 180mm has a longer working distance than the 100mm, so I am also less likely to disturb the more skittish subject.
 It also has a narrower field of view, which means that background distractions are less troublesome.